 Vascular expression of the different ECM components differed between stratum functionalis, stratum basalis and myometrium, and across the menstrual cycle (Figure 4, Figure 5).

-Osteopontin: In control women in PP, vascular osteopontin expression was highest in stratum functionalis compared with myometrium (P=0.002; Figure 5A), although this was reversed in the MSP (P=0.02; Figure 5A).
-In the stratum functionalis, osteopontin expression was highest in PP, decreasing in MSP (P=0.003; Figure 5A).
-In women with HMB, vascular osteopontin expression was increased in the LSP (P=0.008) in stratum functionalis but decreased in the ESP in stratum basalis (P=0.008) compared with controls (Figures 4A, 4B).
+Osteopontin: In control women in PP, vascular osteopontin protein levels were highest in stratum functionalis compared with myometrium (P=0.002; Figure 5A), although this was reversed in the MSP (P=0.02; Figure 5A).
+In the stratum functionalis, osteopontin protein levels were highest in PP, decreasing in MSP (P=0.003; Figure 5A).
+In women with HMB, vascular osteopontin protein levels increased in the LSP (P=0.008) in stratum functionalis but decreased in the ESP in stratum basalis (P=0.008) compared with controls (Figures 4A, 4B).

-Laminin: In general laminin expression was weak.
-In control samples, laminin expression was increased in ESP stratum functionalis compared with stratum basalis (P=0.005; Figures 4C, 4D, 5B).
-There were no cyclic changes in laminin expression within the stratum functionalis, stratum basalis or myometrium.
-In addition, endometrial vascular laminin expression was not altered in women with HMB compared with controls.
+Laminin: In general laminin immunoreactivity was weak.
+In control samples, laminin protein levels were increased in ESP stratum functionalis compared with stratum basalis (P=0.005; Figures 4C, 4D, 5B).
+There were no cyclic changes in laminin protein levels within the stratum functionalis, stratum basalis or myometrium.
+In addition, endometrial vascular laminin protein levels were not altered in women with HMB compared with controls.

-Fibronectin: Fibronectin expression in PP endometrium of healthy controls did not differ between the three layers (Figure 5C), while expression was higher in ESP and LSP stratum functionalis compared with stratum basalis (ESP P=0.003; LSP P=0.002; Figures 4E, 4F, 5C).
-In MSP, fibronectin was highly expressed in the stratum functionalis but decreased in the myometrium (P=0.004; Figure 5C).
-There were no cyclic changes in fibronectin expression within the stratum functionalis or myometrium (Figure 5C).
-In the stratum basalis fibronectin expression was low, and was increased in MSP compared with LSP (P=0.005; Figure 5C).
-Compared with controls, vascular fibronectin expression was reduced in MSP stratum basalis (P=0.006) in HMB.
+Fibronectin: Fibronectin protein levels in PP endometrium of healthy controls did not differ between the three layers (Figure 5C), while protein levels were higher in ESP and LSP stratum functionalis compared with stratum basalis (ESP P=0.003; LSP P=0.002; Figures 4E, 4F, 5C).
+In MSP controls, fibronectin was highly expressed in the stratum functionalis but decreased in the myometrium (P=0.004; Figure 5C).
+In control women there were no cyclic changes in fibronectin protein levels within the stratum functionalis or myometrium (Figure 5C).
+In the stratum basalis of controls, fibronectin protein levels were low, and increased in MSP compared with LSP (P=0.005; Figure 5C).
+Compared with controls, vascular fibronectin protein levels were reduced in MSP stratum basalis (P=0.006) in HMB.

-Collagen IV: In control samples, collagen IV was absent from the stratum basalis in the PP, with higher expression in myometrium (P=0.01; Figure 5D).
+Collagen IV: In control samples, collagen IV was absent from the stratum basalis in the PP, with higher protein levels in myometrium (P=0.01; Figure 5D).
 In ESP, collagen IV expression was highest in stratum functionalis and lowest in myometrium (P=0.01; Figure 5D).
 In MSP and LSP, there was no variation in expression between the three layers.
-There were no cyclic changes in collagen IV expression within the stratum functionalis, stratum basalis or myometrium (Figure 5D).
-In women with HMB, collagen IV expression was decreased in the stratum functionalis in ESP ((Figures 4G, 4H); P=0.008) and in the stratum basalis in ESP (P=0.007) and MSP (P=0.002) compared with healthy controls.
+There were no cyclic changes in collagen IV protein levels within the stratum functionalis, stratum basalis or myometrium (Figure 5D).
+In women with HMB, collagen IV protein levels were decreased in the stratum functionalis in ESP ((Figures 4G, 4H); P=0.008) and in the stratum basalis in ESP (P=0.007) and MSP (P=0.002) compared with healthy controls.

 Discussion